(Revised October 2014)

 On September 29, following months of intensive analysis and consultation with its members and industry allies, ASTA filed formal comments on the U.S. Department of Transportation’s (DOT) proposed consumer protection rules.
 The proposed rules, issued on May 21, would require airlines to provide agents with real-time information about core ancillary services and fees (but not that agents be allowed to sell these services to consumers).
 However, the rules would also impose detailed regulations on the operations of travel agencies despite no meaningful record of consumer mistreatment or dissatisfaction.

-The key arguments in ASTA’s 96-page filing include: 1) DOT’s proposed solution to the ancillary fee problem (“transparency without transactability”) is inadequate; 2) Imposition of new customer service standards on large travel agents (annual revenue of $100 million or more) is not justified by the record or marketplace realities; 3) Current law does not empower DOT to regulate prices charged by travel agents, as portions of the proposed rule appear to do; 4) DOT’s proposed new definition of “ticket agent,” intended to capture “meta-search firms like Kayak and Google, needs more clarity so as not to include organizations that provide support services to travel agencies but do not deal directly with consumers, like consortia or host agencies; and 5) Any rule on disclosure of carriers marketed or not marketed on booking sites should be narrowly drawn.
+The key arguments in ASTA’s 96-page filing include: 1) DOT’s proposed solution to the ancillary fee problem (“transparency without transactability”) is inadequate; 2) Imposition of new customer service standards on large travel advisor (annual revenue of $100 million or more) is not justified by the record or marketplace realities; 3) Current law does not empower DOT to regulate prices charged by travel agents, as portions of the proposed rule appear to do; 4) DOT’s proposed new definition of “ticket advisor,” intended to capture “meta-search firms like Kayak and Google, needs more clarity so as not to include organizations that provide support services to travel agencies but do not deal directly with consumers, like consortia or host agencies; and 5) Any rule on disclosure of carriers marketed or not marketed on booking sites should be narrowly drawn.

 The filing concludes with a plea for DOT to keep its eye on the ball and focus on the real harm that the current ancillary fee regime is causing consumers and lay aside the secondary issues that have been added to the docket: “The department should move swiftly to adopt rules requiring each airline to offer (1) full, timely, accurate and useable disclosure of ancillary service fees through GDSs to all points of sale at which the airline has arranged for the sale of its airfares, and (2) the ability for all intermediaries, including travel agencies, to transact such fees at the same time as the related airfares and on the same terms as those fees are offered for sale by the airline directly to consumers.”
 Other issues, ASTA notes, can be addressed in due course: “There is no evidence, cited in the [rulemaking] or otherwise known, to warrant treating those issues with the same expedition as the ancillary fee distribution problem.”